-Q 621B: Discharge sheet format is attached in this brief note.
+Q 621B: Discharge sheet format is attached here for reference.
 The investigator needs to verify the discharge sheet and code the corresponding responses.

 Q 622: "Re-admission" refers if the patient has been asked to get admitted again for the same ailment within 7 days of previous discharge.